trhd/optargs/README.md

 		return EXIT_SUCCESS;
 	}

-and get something like this:
+In the above case you would then get something like this:

-	$ readme -h
+	$ b/tst/readme -h
-	Usage: readme [OPTIONS] COMMAND
+	Usage: b/tst/readme [OPTIONS] COMMAND

 	OPTIONS:
 	  -h,--help              Help text
 	  --quiet                Be quiet.
-	  --socket file          Path to an imaginary socket file.
+	  --socket FILE          Path to an imaginary socket file.
-	  -v,--verbose[=level]   Be verbose.
+	  -v,--verbose[=LEVEL]   Be verbose.
-	    level                 The level of the desired verbosity.
+	    LEVEL                 The level of the desired verbosity.
 	  -d                     Output debug info (can be given several times).

 	COMMAND: